What is desexing?

 When is desexing done?

 For dogs we recommend desexing females before their second cycle so this is usually between 6 and 12 months old.
 For male dogs we recommend desexing them once they have reached skeletal maturity which depends on breed and size.
 For example, a Jack Russell may have reached skeletal maturity by 6 months old but a Great Dane does not reach skeletal maturity until 2 years old.
 For more information on when to desex large to giant breed dogs check out this article.
+Please note that as of July 2020, NSW Pet registration fees are increased for any dog registered whilst not desexed over the age of 6 months old so be aware you may be required to pay a higher registration fee if you choose to desex them later.
+For a more specific age recommendation based on your dogs personality, breed and size we recommend speaking to our vets directly.

 How is desexing done?